Thinklab-SJTU/NAR-CO-Solver/README.md

 Follow the next steps and you shall reproduce the main results in our paper.

+**Note:** If you are seeing results way inferior than our paper, it is probably a reason of random seeds.
+Please delete the model weights and train the model again.

 ### Facility Location Problem (FLP)

 On synthetic data, 500 locations.